Yelp/dockersh/README.md

 You need to install golang (tested on >= 1.3), then you should just be able to run:

+    go get
     make

 and a 'dockersh' binary will be generated in your $GOPATH (or your current working directory if $GOPATH isn't set).
 N.B.
-This binary needs to be moved to where you would like to install it, and set user + suid
+This binary needs to be moved to where you would like to install it (recommended /usr/local/bin), and owned by root + u+s (suid).
+This is done automatically if you use the Docker based installed, but you need to do it manually if you're compiling the binary yourself.

 Invoking dockersh
 =================